ryanlei309/Drowsiness_detection/README.md

 # Future work
 Include more features to a neural network, such as nodding.

-Further, discuss whether the cause of fatigue driving is related to the road section and t
+Further, discuss whether the cause of fatigue driving is related to the road section and time.

 # References